What is Parkinson’s Disease?

 Can I Manage My Parkinson’s Naturally?

-The real natural solution for Parkinson’s is to change your lifestyle because currently, the medical community only treats your dopamine levels.
+The real natural solution for Parkinson’s is to change your lifestyle because currently, the medical community only focuses your dopamine levels.
 They just say “you are low in dopamine so we are going to give you more; we are going to give you the synthetic L-dopa.”
 But, to truly heal Parkinson’s you need to optimize your entire life, optimize your whole body.
 You get an entire program and a plan together so you’re not spinning your wheels anymore and you get a chance to say, very black and white; these are the issues your body is dealing with right now, these are the issues in your lifestyle if you want to improve your health and decrease your chance of having Parkinson disease anymore, the idea is to optimize everything.
 That would be the way I suggest to go about it.

 Optimize your life